LopezSamir/Excel_Project_Data_Analytics/README.md

 The data skills analysis project was created to me visualize the most important skills I need to learn and improve in order to succeed in landing a data job.
 At the same time, it was created in order to show some of my skills in more advanced aspects of Excel listed in the skills section below.

-The data jobs dataset used in this project is from 2023.
-It has the same detailed information as the last project, such as job titles and salaries.
+The data jobs dataset used in this project has the same detailed information as the last project, such as job titles and salaries.
 Using this data, I wanted to answer four questions.

 ### Questions to Analyze